Basic Facts & Figures

 The refugee crisis in Syria is “the great tragedy of this century”, says UNHCR

-- Almost 3 million people have now fled Syria.
-By April 2014, the number of Syrian refugees in Lebanon had reached 1 million.
+- More than 3 million people have now fled Syria.
+By August 2014, the number of Syrian refugees in Lebanon had reached 1.1 million.

 - In 2013 only 1,669 Syrians applied for asylum in the UK.